MAKE IT SIMPLE, FAST AND AFFORDABLE

 - Look inside the attic for signs of leaks, dark spots, holes, or sagging sheathing

-You can do all this yourself, but if youre uncomfortable with the idea of walking around on your roof or climbing a ladder in the first place, or you just want a professional inspection done, your best option is always to find a GAF factory-certified Master Elite Contractor near you.
+You can do all this yourself, but if you're uncomfortable with the idea of walking around on your roof or climbing a ladder in the first place, or you just want a professional inspection done, your best option is to contact Sky Roofing LLC.